hjamet/youtube-playlist-to-mp3/README.md

 - The script will automatically skip these and continue

 **Permission errors:**
-- Ensure you have write permissions to the output directory
+- Ensure you have write permissions to the repository directory
 - Try running with administrator/sudo privileges if needed

 ### Getting Playlist URLs